OpenTrading/OTMql4Lib/README.md

 with the very poor coding practices of the community (e.g. not checking error codes and no documentation or testing) to create a very poor programming environment.

-The OTMql4Lib aims to provide a high-quality library of code to Mt4 with testing and documentation, that can serve as a basis to other projects.

 **This is a work in progress - a developers' pre-release version.**